Blog-Reference and Blog-Reference on Apr 6 and Blog-Reference on Apr 10 adapted to context

 (ii) Increasing investment expenditures I exert a positive influence on employment.

-The complete employment equation contains in addition profit distribution, the public sector, and foreign trade.
+The complete Employment Law contains, in addition, profit distribution, the public sector, and foreign trade.
 These issues have been dealt with elsewhere.

-In the employment equation, wage rate W and price P are the independent variables.
+In the Employment Law, wage rate W and price P are the independent variables.
 So, under the condition of wage rate- and price-setting, the relationship between unemployment and wage rate or wage rate and the price is contingent, i.e. there is NO systemic relationship and no stable correlation.

 The well-defined systemic Phillips Curve ends all senseless speculation/blather about whether wages rise if the economy approaches full employment or not but tells policymakers exactly how to set the parameters in order to achieve full employment and zero inflation.#6